-Bosnia/Republika Srpska exclusive: The future of new TPPs projects uncertain8.
-January 2015. / SEE Energy News
+Bosnia/Republika Srpska exclusive: The future of new TPPs projects uncertain, SEE Energy News

 Although the region has been facing the problem how to provide the required amount of electricity for a long time period, many conventional power plant projects have been waiting for the approval for years.
 Administrative procedures, unsolved property issues, problems inherited from the past, the consensus lack in the investment in the power plants on conventional fuels, are just some of the reasons why for almost three decades not a single new power plant has been built in the region.